jeetelongname/jeetelongname.github.io/blog-hugo/content/about.md

 ## Hi I am Jeet!

-I am a Student that is studying computer science at UTC Reading.
-This is my Blog!
+I am a Student that is studying computer science at 6th form This is my Blog!

 ## Thats well and good but whats it about?